Gonzo's Quest Slot Review, RTP, Free Spins & Free Play Casino Demo

-As I said at the start of the review this game is always one of the most popular used as “bait” for new player spins due to its enduring playability, and it remains the case today.
+As we said at the start of the review, this Gonzo's Quest slot game is always one of the most popular used as “bait” for new player spins due to its enduring playability, and it remains the case today.
 It's a simple game but in a fantastic intuitive way which makes it easy to play.
 And aren't all the best games made that way?

 NetEnt deserve their place at the top of the slots tree.
 They’ve consistently produced some of the most popular games in online video slot history.
 Yes, their market dominance plays a role in the popularity of these games, but a game like Gonzo’s Quest wouldn’t stay in pole position for five years and more (we’re writing in January 2019) without doing something right.

 It’s no longer quite as innovative as it was, but perhaps coming first made Gonzo such a favourite.
 The tumbling blocks, beautiful design, and compelling character are all signs of super high quality.
 The sound is good and the graphics haven’t aged at all.

 Gonzo’s Quest slot also works brilliantly well on mobile screens, with its squared-off look nicely suited to a phone spun round to landscape mode.